-We are a specialty pharmaceutical company developing and planning to commercialize next-generation abuse-deterrent products that incorporate our patented DETERx\ platform technology for the treatment of chronic pain and other diseases.
-Our lead product candidate, Xtampza $ER^{TM}$ , or Xtampza, is an abuse-deterrent, extended-release, oral formulation of oxycodone, a widely prescribed opioid medication.
-On November 6, 2015, the U.S. Food and Drug Administration, or FDA, granted tentative approval to the new drug application, or NDA, for Xtampza for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
-The FDA granted tentative approval because Xtampza met the required quality, safety and efficacy standards for approval but was subject, at that time, to an automatic stay of up to 30 months as a result of patent litigation filed by Purdue Pharma, L.P., or Purdue, in March 2015.
-The FDA may grant final regulatory approval upon the earliest to occur of expiration of the automatic stay, the court invalidating Purdue's patents or issuing an opinion of non-infringement, or expiration of Purdue's listed patents.
-In February 2016, the District Court of Massachusetts entered a judgment in our favor related to Purdue's three Orange Booklisted patents that were the cause of the 30 month stay.
-We submitted our Request for Final Approval of the Xtampza NDA to the FDA on February 26, 2016.
-The FDA has set a Prescription Drug User Fee Act, or PDUFA, goal date of April 26, 2016.
+We are a specialty pharmaceutical company developing and commercializing next-generation abuse-deterrent products that incorporate our patented DETERx platform technology for the treatment of chronic pain and other diseases.
+Our first product, Xtampza, is an abuse-deterrent, extended-release, oral formulation of oxycodone, a widely prescribed opioid medication.
+In April 2016, the U.S. Food and Drug Administration, or FDA, approved our new drug application, or NDA, filing for Xtampza for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Certain human abuse potential studies are included in the approved label, as well as data supporting the administration of the product as a sprinkle or administered through feeding tubes.
+In June 2016, we announced the commercial launch of Xtampza.
+In October 2016, we announced the submission of a New Drug Submission to Health Canada seeking marketing approval of Xtampza for the same indication for which we obtained approval from the FDA.